tgc-bot/FourAcesContracts/Membership.md

         has the authority to directly issue citations related to the M.O.G.’s authority.

-Each of these divisions has a Division Head (or MOA Inspector), this Division Head is responsible for the entirety of the Department/Division.
-This Division Head has the ultimate authority of that Division.
-Each Division Head is employed to the pleasure of the Owner and MUST take into consideration the Owner’s advice or wishes in a situation within the Divisions purview.
-Additionally, these Division Heads MAY appoint other Members to positions within their Division and delegate tasks and duties to those Members; any such Member MUST NOT abuse such positions.

-The Division Heads MAY also seek the advice of the Casino Owner in cases where such advice is needed.
+Each of these Division Heads (M.O.A.
+Inspector, M.O.G.
+Supervisor, M.O.L.
+Supervisor) is entirely responsible for the duties and responsibilities and wages of their Division and their Division’s staff.

 Additionally, henceforth, a Council is established that consists of the Division Heads of all Ministries, and the Owner.
 This Council will have